 - Date of birth

-- Your personal Unique Taxpayer Reference (UTR), if you have ever registered for Self Assessment in the past
+- Your personal Unique Taxpayer Reference (UTR) (if you have ever registered for Self Assessment in the past)

-- Daytime telephone number
+- Telephone number

 - Email address

-- The date you received the untaxed income you need to declare to HMRC
+- The date(s) you received the income you need to declare to HMRC

 What happens next?

 HMRC will send you a 12-digit activation code (for your new tax account) and your 10-digit Unique Taxpayer Reference.
-These will arrive separately at your home address, usually within 21 days if you’re abroad.
+These should arrive separately at your home address, usually within 21 days if you’re abroad.

-If you do not receive the code within 21 days, you can check online when to expect your activation code.
+When you receive the code, sign in to activate your Self Assessment.
+If it doesn’t arrive within 21 days, you can check online when to expect your activation code.

 Sending a Self Assessment tax return as a non-resident UK company owner